scottshireman/crop-n-caption/README.md

 I've found captions formatted this way work well in Stable Diffusion trainers such as EveryDream2.
 In my tests  improve slightly loss/val but also

-It is not intended as a general purpose trainer.
-For that I recomend captionr or the caption.py script that is included in [EveryDream2](https://github.com/victorchall/EveryDream2trainer).
+This is not intended as a general purpose captioner.
+For that I recommend [captionr](https://github.com/theovercomer8/captionr) or the caption.py script that is included in [EveryDream2](https://github.com/victorchall/EveryDream2trainer).

 Assuming venv is active, you can see the parameters needed by typing
 ```